 Citi

 Citi also does not limit your number of cards, but they do look at your total line of credit and number of hard inquiries.
-Check out the recently confirmed Citi military policy.
+Check out the recently confirmed Citi policy.

 They will approve you for one personal card every eight days, and two personal cards within 65 days.
 For business cards, they will only approve you for one every 95 days.